AdobeDocs/adobe-dev-console/src/pages/guides/index.md

 ### Migrate to the new OAuth Server-to-Server credential

-The Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
-Your applications using the Service Account (JWT) credentials will stop working after Jun 30, 2025.
-You must migrate to the new credential by **Jun 30, 2025**, to ensure your application continues functioning.
-[Learn more](./authentication/ServerToServerAuthentication/migration.md)
+As of June 30, 2025, Service Account (JWT) credentials have reached their end of life and are no longer supported.
+All server-to-server integrations must use the [OAuth Server-to-Server credentials](../authentication/ServerToServerAuthentication/implementation.md).
+View the [migration guide](../authentication/ServerToServerAuthentication/migration.md) to know more.

 ### Email alerts